x1B/wireflow/README.md

 Wireflow _must_ deselect any previously selected nodes not intersecting with the rectangle.
 > I think readers are familiar with the concepts of rubber-band selection, so will not describe the tiresome details.

-5. The user _must_ be able to _extend the selection by rectangle_ by holding _shift_ and then dragging a selection rectangle.
+5. **Not implemented yet!** The user _must_ be able to _extend the selection by rectangle_ by holding _shift_ and then dragging a selection rectangle.
 A selection rectangle is said to _extend_ the selection if shift was pressed during the mousedown-event that started the rectangle selection.
 As soon as the user has released the mouse button, Wireframe _must_ add the set of nodes intersecting with the extending rectangle to the selection (if they were not part of the selection before).
 > Note that the extend-mechanism works differently from the toggle-mechanism as it will never remove nodes from the selection.

 6. The user _must_ be able to _clear_ the selection by clicking the graph canvas.

 ### Manipulating the Graph *Layout*

-1. This feature may be enabled by the embedding application independently of the interaction mode.
+1. **Not implemented yet (feature always enabled)!** If using read-only mode, the embedding application _must_ be able to disable this feature through settings.
 If disabled, Wireflow _must not_ offer any of the following functionality.
 > Forming a selection does not necessarily lead to modifications of the underlying graph model or even just the layout.